guptasarthak328/hackrfsdr_sweep_pi/README.md

 Details on how to do so can be found here: https://www.youtube.com/watch?v=0L7H0qu7Zmg&ab_channel=SecureTechware

 #### GNURadio + OsmoSDR
 Now open GNURadio 3.8.2 (or the latest version available on Raspbian).
 The included file is the flowchart that will allow you to test osmosdr source.
+This is the same flowchart used for the 1 SDR version of the code.

 Open the following file included in the repository: hackrf_sweep.grc